gregberge/node-taskman/README.md

   -q, --queue           The name of the queue                                   [required] -p, --port            The redis port
   -h, --host            The redis host
+  --database            The redis database
-  -s, --simple          The simple mode, only one data without an array is pop
+  -s, --simple          The simple mode, only one data without an array is pop --output              Transfer stdout from action
 ````

 In redis database